nbulaj/proxy_fetcher/README.md

 [![License](http://img.shields.io/badge/license-MIT-brightgreen.svg)](#license)

-This gem can help your Ruby application to make HTTP(S) requests from proxy by fetching and validating actual proxy lists from multiple providers like [HideMyName](https://hidemy.name/en/).
+This gem can help your Ruby application to make HTTP(S) requests from proxy by fetching and validating actual proxy lists from multiple providers.

 It gives you a `Manager` class that can load proxy lists, validate them and return random or specific proxies.
 Take a look at the documentation below to find all the gem features.